© Crown copyright 2021

 Not all questions require supporting documents up front.
 However, Defra may ask to see these documents at a later stage, so it is advisable you ensure they can be made available upon request.
 You may also be asked to clarify your answers or provide more details about certain issues.

-The closing date for submissions was 17 October 2018.
+The closing date for submissions is 29 January 2021.

 In your response to the RFI, please clearly indicate against your responses the relevant section and question number.